Gwadar Port: Gwadar Port as a means to circumvent the Straits of Malacca

+Military use

+Pakistan reportedly gave China private assurances that it could convert the Gwadar deep-water port into a permanent military facility.
+Classified Pakistani military documents reviewed by Drop Site News indicated that Pakistan sought in return Chinese guarantees against US retaliation, military modernization support against India, and a sea-based nuclear second-strike capability.
+China reportedly rejected the second-strike capability, citing nonproliferation commitments which, if failed, would lead to international consequences disproportionate to the strategic value of the Gwadar facility.
+The negotiations failed.

 Improved access to western China

 Planned investments in Gwadar Port as part of CPEC will improve connectivity to the restive Xinjiang Uyghur Autonomous Region, thereby increasing the region's potential to attract public and private investment.
 The CPEC is considered central to China–Pakistan relations; its central importance is reflected by China's inclusion of the project as part of its 13th five-year development plan.
 The Gwadar Port project will also complement China's Western Development plan, which includes not only Xinjiang, but also the neighbouring regions of Tibet and Qinghai.

 In addition to its significance to reduce Chinese dependence on the Sea of Malacca and South China Sea routes, the port of Gwadar will provide China an alternative and shorter route for energy imports from the Middle East, thereby reducing shipping costs and transit times.
 The currently available sea-route to China is roughly 12000 km, while the distance from Gwadar Port to Xinjiang is approximately 3000 km, and another 3500 km from Xinjiang to China's eastern coast.
 As a result of the CPEC, Chinese imports and exports to the Middle East, Africa, and Europe would require much shorter shipment times and distances.
 The Chinese share of revenue generated from Gwadar Port would be 91% of the share.